approov/quickstart-golang-token-check/README.md

-# Approov Backend Quickstart - Go
+# Approov Backend Quickstart - Golang

 This project provides a server-side example of Approov token verification for a protected backend API.
 It exposes a simple API that verifies Approov tokens before granting access to protected endpoints and demonstrates how the endpoints behave under the current Approov configuration: